Smithsonian/eht-met-forecast/README.md

 [Event Horizon Telescope](https://eventhorizontelescope.org/).

 This code downloads raw weather forecast data from the NOAA GFS weather model.
-It then runs this forecast through Scott Pain's
+It then runs this forecast through Scott Paine's
 [AM radiative transfer code](https://doi.org/10.5281/zenodo.640645) to compute values of interest to radio astronomy, such as the opacity at millimeter frequencies.
 These derived values are then archived.